A Guide to Measuring the Effectiveness of Business Processes

 Continuously Improving Business Processes

-Using Results to Drive Continuous Improvement:
+Using Process Measurement to Drive Improvement

-Implementing Process Improvements:
+Implementing Process Improvements

 How Checkify Can Help Improve Business Process Effectiveness